Interlibrary Loan FAQ

 General Interlibrary Loan Questions

-Georgetown Law ILL provides access to library materials not owned by or accessible at the Law Library on behalf of eligible patrons.
-ILL can be used to obtain materials for your Law Center course work, paper, note writing, journal source collection, scholarly research or interests, RA or hired work.
+Georgetown Law ILL Service provides access to materials not owned by or readily accessible (i.e. checked out, lost or missing) at the Law Library on behalf of eligible patrons.
+The ILL Service can be used to obtain materials for your Law Center course work, paper, note writing, journal source collection, scholarly research, general interests, RA work or hired work as staff.

-Georgetown Law ILL is available to the faculty, students, staff and visiting scholars who have an active circulation account with the Law Library.
-Public Patrons must obtain ILL service through their law firms, government agencies or organizations.
+Georgetown Law ILL is available to faculty, students, staff and visiting scholars who have an active circulation account with the Law Library.
+Visiting Researchers are not eligible for ILL Service.
+Members of the Public Patron Program must obtain ILL service through their law firms, government agencies or affiliated organizations.

-- Law Library stack titles that are Checked Out, Recalled, at the Bindery or declared Lost or Missing.
+- Law Library books that are Checked Out, Recalled, at the Bindery or declared Lost or Missing.

 - Main campus library books are to be requested as Intercampus Book Loans through George.